JasonThon/lightflus-doc/docs/index.md

   use Checkpoint to implement Fault-Tolerance which can promote the scalability and make sure *exactly-once* schema;
 - *Implemented by Rust*: Rust is a new programming language which keep good balance between memory security and performance.
 Thanks to Rust, we build Lightflus as a robust and high performance system.
-- *Powered by Deno*: Deno is a Javascript runtime co-created by *Ryan Dahl* (He also create Node.JS).
+- *Powered by Deno*: Deno is a Javascript runtime co-created by *Ryan Dahl* (He also creates Node.JS).
 We use Deno as an embedded runtime for UDF Operator.
-- *Source(Sink) Connector*: We will support more Source (Sink) Connectors.
-For now, only Kafka and ElasticSearch Connector is provided.
+- *Source(Sink) Connector*: We will support more Source (Sink) Connectors in the future.
+Even more, we can let users define their own connectors by themselves.
 - *SQL Support* (will release in next version): We will release SQL supporting in next version but, not in the traditional way.
+- *Web UI* (will release in next version): we will provide a web ui in next version.

 ## Architecture